Self-organization and cyclic positioning of active condensates: Conclusions

 Our findings contrast with MIPS clusters, where inward-pointing particles at the interface drive condensates toward low activity.
 This highlights that a new theory, beyond MIPS-based descriptions, is required to capture the phase transitions of attractive ABPs in inhomogeneous systems.
 Furthermore, previous studies of two-dimensional systems have reported flocking for attractive ABPs~\cite{caprini2023}, though finite-size analysis indicates that this does not persist as $N\!\to\!\infty$~\cite{mahault2023}.
-Our three-dimensional simulations show no evidence of global flocking, even when activity gradients drive directed condensate migration.
-Looking forward, our results could be experimentally tested by engineering synthetic active condensates based on platforms like enzyme-powered nanomotors~\cite{song2021, mason2017}, light-activated Janus particles~\cite{palacci2013}, and robotic swarms~\cite{santos2020, ceron2023, pan2024}.
+Our three-dimensional simulations show no evidence of global flocking, even when activity gradients drive directed condensate migration. \chg{Although we focus here on linear activity gradients, the pressure-balance mechanism does not rely on the gradient being strictly linear.
+For a smooth monotonic activity profile, we expect condensates to localize near positions where the activity-induced pressure imbalance between the inner and outer interfaces is balanced by cohesive and ideal-pressure contributions.
+Changing the gradient shape or length scale should therefore shift the balance point and modify the migration rate, while non-monotonic activity profiles may generate multiple localization regions.} Looking forward, our results could be experimentally tested by engineering synthetic active condensates based on platforms like enzyme-powered nanomotors~\cite{song2021, mason2017}, light-activated Janus particles~\cite{palacci2013}, and robotic swarms~\cite{santos2020, ceron2023, pan2024}.